By NICOLA STURGEON, FIRST MINISTER

-National Records of Scotland has also just published its weekly update, which includes cases in which Covid is a suspected or contributory cause of death, even if it has not been confirmed through a test.
-Today’s update shows that, by last Sunday, the total number of registered deaths linked to Covid under that wider definition was 6,298, 203 of which were registered last week, which is 23 fewer than in the previous week.
-Again, I convey my deepest condolences to everyone who has been bereaved.
+National Records of Scotland has just published its weekly update, which includes cases in which Covid is a suspected or contributory cause of death.
+Today’s update shows that, by Sunday, the total number of registered deaths that have been attributed to Covid under that wider definition was 953.
+Of those deaths, 323 were registered last week, which is 54 fewer than were registered in the previous week.
+Again, my condolences go to everyone who has lost someone.